SkylineCommunications/dataminer-docs/connector-help/connector_help/Aperi_App-S22-12567.md

 This page mainly displays **system information**.
 This includes information about the **Device Name**, **Vendor** and **Version**.

 On this page, you can also define the **Username** and **Password** to connect to the device.
-This must be done to be able to retrieve any data with the driver.
+This must be done to be able to retrieve any data with the connector.

 Pressing the **Login** button will force a refresh of the element's data.